albar965/littlenavmap-manual/en/TUTORIALVFR.md

 ### Looking at Places while Flying

-The program will stop following your aircraft if you start any action that zooms in to an airport or navaid \(double click, toolbar button or link in the information window\):
+The program will stop following your aircraft if you start any action that zooms in to an airport or navaid \(double-click, toolbar button or link in the information window\):

-* Double click on the destination airport for example to zoom to the airport diagram.
+* Double-click on the destination airport for example to zoom to the airport diagram.
 * When done click the back button ![Back](../images/icons/back.png) until you are back at your aircraft.
 * Then enable `Map` -&gt; `Center Aircraft` ![Center Aircraft](../images/icons/centeraircraft.png) again to keep the aircraft centered.